-- Medicare enrollment as of March 2023 was 1,812,467. - In 2022, more than 1.1 million Arizona Medicare beneficiaries had Part D coverage - Data show 449,821 Medicare beneficiaries had stand-alone Part D plans, and another 633,558 had Part D coverage as part of their Medicare Advantage plans. - In Arizona, nearly 10% of Medicare beneficiaries are under 65 - and enrolled due to a qualifying disability, end-stage renal disease, or ALS - while about 90% are eligible due to their age. - Nationwide, about 12% of all Medicare beneficiaries are eligible due to a disability, but there is some state-by-state fluctuation. - 41 insurers offer Medigap plans in Arizona for individuals aged 65 or older, but the state does not require insurers to offer coverage to beneficiaries under that age. - One insurer does offer this coverage, voluntarily, but with a monthly premium of about \$1,000 higher than some of the lower premiums available for those age 65 and older. - Many Medicare beneficiaries receive financial assistance through Medicaid with the cost of Medicare premiums, prescription drug expenses, and services not covered by Medicare - such as long-term care.
+- Medicare enrollment as of September 2024 was 1,483,555. - In 2024 nearly 20% of the states population was enrolled in a Medicare plan. - OPEN MINDS estimates that around 22% of the states Medicare beneficiaries has an SMI. - An estimated 50% of the Medicare population is enrolled in a Medicare Advantage plan for 2024. - There are currently 48 insurers licensed to sell Medigap plans in the state. - For 2025, insurers in Arizona are offering 14 stand-alone Part D plan options.6 With the lowest monthly premiums starting at \$0/month. - 472,305 Arizona Medicare beneficiaries had stand-alone Part D plans as of June 2024, and another 718,897 had Part D coverage as part of their Medicare Advantage plans. - In Arizona, nearly 10% of Medicare beneficiaries are under 65 - and enrolled due to a qualifying disability, end-stage renal disease, or ALS - while about 90% are eligible due to their age. - Nationwide, about 12% of all Medicare beneficiaries are eligible due to a disability, but there is some state-by-state fluctuation. - Many Medicare beneficiaries receive financial assistance through Medicaid with the cost of Medicare premiums, prescription drug expenses, and services not covered by Medicare - such as long-term care.